ix-ds-project/ix-cape_town_2019/README.md

 The code presented in this repository represents the steps taken to clean and train data pertaining to the employment status of indivduals.

 ## SETUP
+IGNORE the files: "Project Model #1.R" and "Project Model #2.R".
+Those were just earlier attempts.

 Have the csv files in the directory './data/raw/'.
 The files are not on this repo due to their large sizes.

 All the code is in the "class_project.R" file.